How to build a pond

 First, decide if you want an ornamental fish pond or a wildlife pond, and then where you’re going to place it in the garden.
 Wildlife ponds look most natural at the lowest point in the garden where water would naturally collect, with the ideal being some logs, stones and vegetation near to it to give cover to small animals visiting the pond.

-If its a fish pond its better nearer to the house where you can view the fish, you don’t have to trudge through the snow in winter to go and check them and its easier to run garden-safe electricals to it to power a pump and filter.
+If its a fish pond its better nearer to the house where you can view the fish, you don’t have to trudge through the snow in winter to go and check them and its easier to run garden-safe electricals to it and pond supplies like a pond pump and filter.

 If you’re going to dig down into the ground stay a couple of metres away from any foundations and from any large trees.
 Hacking through roots is hard work and if the tree is alive, it may send roots through a flexible liner in the future.
 The same with Bamboo.